CDAT/uvbot/README.md

   build will be started
 * `cmake_xtra` : Rest of this commit line will be sent to cmake.
 This is useful for builds that require an option to be turned on
+* `skip-slaves` : Tells the bot master to skip all slaves whose name contains any of string remaining on this line